 You likely don’t realize your water heater is going bad until you have to deal with cold water coming from your showerhead.
-If you’re observant of these cues, you won’t miss out on steamy showers.
+If you’re aware of these cues, you won’t miss out on steamy showers.

-If you observe these six indicators, It’s time to call the Experts at 561-629-1826.
+If you observe these six indicators, it’s time to call the Experts at 561-629-1826.

 - Discolored Water

 If your water appears rusty, there is a good possibility that your water heater is corroding.
 This could lead to contaminated water and leakage.